 Use filtered water whenever possible to make better tasting coffee.

 It’s 2 tablespoons of coffee and 3/4 cup of hot water.

 STEP 2: Steep for 4 minutes and press down plunger to strain.

 STEP 3: Spoon sweetened condensed milk into a cup.

-STEP 4: Pour in coffee from French press.
+STEP 4: Pour coffee from French press into cup.

 If you want hot Vietnamese coffee, you can drink it as is.